QuARK-0/alt-facts/readme.md

 ### Planned Features
 - Multiple rooms/game instances
+- Game/room lobby
+- Save game on disconnect and restore on reconnect
+- Modularize socket.io handler
-- Chat for
+- Chat implementation for friendly "trash talk" to your opponent
-- More fun questions
+- Better questions that more accurately draw out fun responses from players
 - Match history and archive score on profile page